metatensor/metatrain/docs/src/getting-started/usage.rst

 Exporting
 #########

-Exporting a model is very useful if you want to use it in other frameworks, especially in molecular dynamics simulations.
-The sub-command to export a trained model is
+Once you trained a model there will be a final checkpoint produced.
+Even though this checkpoint can be used for later evaluation as shown above a checkpoint is only a temporary file and may become unusable if an might be updated architecture.
+For a long-term stable usage you should export your model!
+Exporting a model is very necessary if you want to use it in other frameworks, especially in molecular dynamics simulations.
+The sub-command to export a trained model checkpoint is

 .. code-block:: bash